 I’m just saying focus on kindness first.
 You can teach anyone the skills needed to be successful at pretty much any point in their lives, but you have a very small window of opportunity to teach your kids to be kind and compassionate.

 Maybe you’re wondering, “how does all of this relate to a quote about raising kids to be kind instead of pressuring them to get straight As?”
 I get it, I did kind of veer off in a roundabout direction there, but I promise, it fits.

 Ask any parent why they push their kids so hard to get perfect grades or to do well in sports, and you’ll get one of two answers.
 One, they’re trying to instill a good work ethic so that their kids will be successful and make good money later in life.
 Two, they’re trying to make sure their kids get into a good college…so they can be successful and make more money later in life.

 So really, it does come down to money.
 We want our kids to succeed.
 We don’t want them to suffer, to struggle to make ends meet, to know what it’s like to choose between paying the electric bill or the rent.
 There’s absolutely nothing wrong with that at all.

-The thing is, we can “instill work ethic” without demanding perfection, and they can get into a good college without straight As.
+The thing is, we can “instill work ethic” without demanding perfection, and they can get into a good college without straight.
 My friend got Bs and Cs in high school (and even a few Ds), went to a local small college, then spent a year as a bartender before finally deciding what he really wanted to do with his life.
 Today, he’s a founding partner in a successful law firm AND gives back to his community through pro bono work and volunteering.